LC1243/A30-TupleSpaces/README.md

 mvn exec:java -Dexec.args="2003 C"
 ```

-# Client
+### Client
 (without arguments, will have 1 as his clientId)
-<br> You should run these commands in Client directory
+<br> You should run these commands in the Client directory
 ```s
 mvn compile exec:java
 ```

-<br>If you wish to run it with another Id, you can run it the following way
+<br>If you wish to run it with another Id, you can run it the following way.
+Do not give ```0``` as an argument for the clientId.
 ```s
 mvn exec:java -Dexec.args="7"
 ```
 ### Debug Mode

-You can run the Client, ServerR2 and the NameServer with ```-debug``` flag, to see what requests they are handling while running the project.
+You can run the Client, ServerR2 and the NameServer with ```-debug``` flag, to see which requests they are handling while running the project.